Chart Color Schemes

 Infrastructure

-Koondoola has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Koondoola has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects likely impacting the region.
-Notable ones are Alexander Heights Shopping Centre Redevelopment, Alexander Heights Village, Perth Active Transport Network, and TAFE Balga Campus Skills Hub.
-The following details those most relevant:.
+The performance of a region is significantly impacted by changes in local infrastructure.
+AreaSearch has identified six projects that could potentially affect this area.
+Notable among these are the Alexander Heights Shopping Centre Redevelopment, Alexander Heights Village, Perth Active Transport Network, and TAFE Balga Campus Skills Hub.
+The following list outlines those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.